What Does Loss of Housekeeping Services Mean?

 This claim is somewhat dependent on your pre-accident housekeeping standards – if you kept your house in meticulous condition, your claim will likely be larger than if your pre-accident standard was met by cleaning once a month.

-Overlaps with Other Heads of Damages
+Overlap With Other Heads of ICBC Claim Damages

 This head of damages overlaps with several other heads of damages.
 If you are able to perform the same duties, but you are in pain when you do so, that would be considered a non-pecuniary loss.
 If a family member performs all your tasks, then you would advance an in trust claim.
 If you have hired someone to perform cleaning, then you may claim that expense as a special damage.
 If you need to hire someone to clean your house in the future, that would likely be claimed as a cost of future care.